vanhoangkha/Networking-fundamentals/Day60_Wireless_Security.md

 AUTHENTICATION

 - All CLIENTS must be AUTHENTICATED before they can associate with an AP
-- In a corporate setting, only TRUSTED USERS / DEVICES should be given Access to the Mạng
+- In a corporate setting, only TRUSTED USERS / DEVICES should be given Access to the Network
-    - In corporate settings, a separate SSID which doesn’t have Access to the corporate Mạng can be provided for GUEST USERS
+    - In corporate settings, a separate SSID which doesn’t have Access to the corporate Network can be provided for GUEST USERS
 - Ideally, CLIENTS should also AUTHENTICATE the AP to avoid associating with a malicious AP
 - There are MULTIPLE WAYS to AUTHENTICATE:
     - PASSWORD